-[Note: Starting this month, we’re publishing the ‘Weekend Poem‘ on Fridays instead of Saturdays.]
+[Note: Starting this month, the ‘Weekend Poem‘ will be published on Fridays instead of Saturdays.]

 Das was born in pre-Independence India in a progressive family of intellectuals, the only daughter in a brood of five children.
 Her father was a daily newspaper editor and her mother was a Malayali poet who educated her daughter at home.
 There was also a great-uncle, Nalapatt Narayana Menon, a prominent writer, who provided early encouragement and mentorship.
 They split their time between Calcutta, where her father worked, before his editorial job, in a high-ranking position with the Walford Transport Company that sold Bentleys and Rolls-Royces to the upper-most social classes who could afford them.